ShaneBurkhart/SparkSchoolCourses/_posts/2016-12-7-twitter-clone-1-5.md

 Notice that there isn't a semicolon at the end of the first line.
 Semicolons never come directly after an open curly brace.

 The next new thing is the comment  in the function body.
 Comments are code that gets ignored when the program executes.
 Anything after a "//" is a line comment that will go until the end of the line.
 Comments are useful to add clarification to code or quickly remove some code temporarily.
-In our case, we have are putting a note of what will go inside in the future.
+In our case, we are putting a note of what will go inside in the future.

 This is only a single line comment and there are other types of comments.
 To learn more about comments, visit [http://www.w3schools.com/js/js_comments.asp](http://www.w3schools.com/js/js_comments.asp).